maxpmaxp/pdfreader/doc/examples/navigate_objects.rst

   >>> decoded_content.startswith(b'BT\n0 0 0 rg\n/GS0 gs')
   True

-All object reads are lazy. *pdfreader* reads an object when you accessing it for the first time.
+All object reads are lazy. *pdfreader* reads an object when you access it for the first time.

 Locate objects by number and generation
 ---------------------------------------